What are Lifetime Health Problems?

-As you struggle with recovery from your spinal cord injury in Indiana, you need a lawyer who understands the full scope of your injury.
-Pursuing legal action is important and you need to make sure it is the right legal action. spinal injury lawyer Richard Truitt understands your spinal cord injury and the legal steps that need to be taken.
+As you struggle with recovery from your spinal cord injury in Indiana, you need a compassionate personal injury lawyer who understands the full scope of your injury.
+Pursuing legal action is important and you need to make sure it is the right legal action.
+Spinal injury lawyer Richard Truitt understands your spinal cord injury and the legal steps that need to be taken.
 His goal is to ensure that you, and those who depend on you, are taken care of today, tomorrow, and all the tomorrows to come.
 Schedule a free initial consultation with him today to learn how he can help.

-Levels of Spinal Injury
+What Are the Levels of Spinal Injury?

 Of course, your level of spinal cord injury is related to your risk of additional complications.
 If you maintain partial function of your limbs and some degree of conscious control of your body, you are less likely to suffer serious additional complications.
 A person with paraplegia is likely to suffer fewer complications than a person with quadriplegia.
 The specific location of your injury may put you at risk for some complications.
 You should discuss the location of your injury and risks of other complications with your doctor.

-Autonomic Dysreflexia (Hyperreflexia)
+What is Autonomic Dysreflexia (Hyperreflexia)?

 Autonomic dysreflexia is one of the most serious complications faced by persons with spinal cord injury.
 It typically affects persons with spinal cord injury at or above T6.

-Hyperreflexia is the result of an irritating stimulus occurs below the level of your spinal injury.
+Hyperreflexia is the result of an irritating stimulus that occurs below the level of your spinal injury.
 It can be something as simple as a painful bed sore or full bladder, but it sends constant impulses toward the brain.
 They are unable to reach the brain because of the spinal injury, so the reflex nervous system responds with spasms and a narrowing of blood vessels.
 Narrow blood vessels lead to an increase in blood pressure, which is detected by the heart and blood vessels, communicating with the brain, which causes the heart to slow down to try to reduce blood pressure.
 But the brain cannot control blood vessels below the level of injury, so blood pressure remains high.
 If the condition persists, it can lead to stroke or other serious complications.